Runner of The Toughest Foot Race on Earth Shares Everything You Need to Know About Training For Your First Marathon

 An understanding of pre-run nutrition is useful for runners of any caliber.
-Fueling yourself with the right kind of food before a race can help you run fast and feel good while doing it (and also prevent you from having an upset stomach later on)!
+Fuelling yourself with the right kind of food before a race can help you run fast and feel good while doing it (and also prevent you from having an upset stomach later on)!

 Patsy is a dietitian, working alongside Rehab & Beyond therapists for rehabilitation, prevention, and better health, and is also a certified FISAF Personal Trainer.
 As she’s a run enthusiast herself, we knew that there was no better person to share more on how and what to eat to fuel yourself for a run.